 Colleagues at the Northern Care Alliance have paid tribute to Professor Donal O’Donoghue.
-As well as the memories below, you can see more comments from the NCA here and from the wider medical and renal community here.
+As well as the memories below, you can see more comments from the wider medical and renal community here.

 Professor Phil Kalra, Director of Research & Innovation at the Northern Care Alliance and Renal Professor:

 “Donal was a wonderful man who became a legend in our specialty.
 So many lovely pieces have been written about Donal’s magnificent national and international achievements underpinned by his unfaltering work ethic and charismatic personality.
 Here I would like to add my own personal . reflection on the person who was my great friend and colleague for almost 30 years.

 Donal had many unique talents, one of the most captivating being that most people who spent any time in his company would soon feel that they had a friend for life.
 He played a large part in the establishment of my own career and I am sure that there are many others who would say the same.
 In Greater Manchester it was Donal’s leadership that spearheaded re-configuration of our services, giving patients with kidney failure better treatment options, leading us out of the dark ages during which 50% of local dialysis patients received peritoneal dialysis as haemodialysis resource was so scarce.
 And Salford appeared on the UK renal map.
 It is in large part thanks to Donal’s vision and efforts in the Renal National Service Framework and then as National Clinical Director of Kidney Care that we have all seen major expansion of our renal services; I now work in a vibrant renal centre with 20 consultant colleagues, a far cry from our trio of the mid 1990s.